-When I became pregnant with my first child 15 years ago, there wasn’t much talk about birth plans or gender reveals, or many of the things that moms-to-be do now.
+When I became pregnant with my first child 15 years ago, there wasn’t as much discussion about birth preferences and delivery options as there is today, or many of the things that moms-to-be do now.
 But there was one thing that I was adamant about; I did not want to have a C-section.
 The thought of it terrified me.
-I don’t know what I was so scared of, but I was hell-bent on delivering vaginally.
+I don’t know what I was so scared of, but I was determined to deliver vaginally.
 And I did.

 I was induced, which some people told me leads to an emergency C-section more often than labor without intervention.
 Sure, that made me a bit nervous.
-I was 11 days overdue, and my baby wasn’t coming on his own.
+My baby was overdue 11 days and wasn’t coming on his own.
 Even after a long induction process and pushing for four hours.
 Was it great?
 No. But it wasn’t horrible, either.
 I didn’t know any better, so I assumed it was like any other birth experience.

 Two years and one month later, I was ready to have my second child.
 From the get-go, I told my doctor, “No C-section.”
-He assured me he knew what I wanted and that we would all do our best to have things go as I wanted them to.
+He assured me he knew what I wanted and that we would all do our best to make things go as I wanted.
 My first baby was 8 pounds, 4 ounces, a decent hunk of love, but not huge.
 At my final ultrasound, the tech estimated that my new baby would be about the same size as the first.
 Which I knew was a reasonably easy delivery.

 After giving birth to two big sons, I thought I knew what to expect with my third.
 Like his brothers, I was induced, and again, my induction went as planned, and everything was okay.
 Until it wasn’t.
 Neither my doctor nor I expected my son to be bigger than his brothers, and my labor became excruciatingly painful.
 My doctor was concerned that I was experiencing a uterine rupture, and there was only one choice: an emergency C-section.